 Hotel Prices in January

-There is some bad news here as to make up for the dip in visitor numbers many big conferences head to the City.
-On these dates, hotels are block booked and prices can soar on conference dates.
+There is some bad news here as to make up for the dip in visitor numbers many big Conventions head to the City.
+On these dates, hotels are block booked and prices can soar on Convention dates.
 If you can avoid these dates hotel prices are really low, some of the lowest of the year.

-If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
+If you are finding prices really high on your proposed dates chances are a convention is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in January?